McGinty's Ascent Productions

 • Glendale International Film Festival, Glendale, California, 9/20/2017.

-• Cinema Verde Environmental Film and Arts Festival, Jacksonville, Florida, 2/9/2017.
+• Cinema Verde Environmental Film and Arts Festival, Gainesville, Florida, 2/9/2017.

 • Kolkata Wildlife and Environmental Film Festival, Kolkata, India, 9/2/2016.